 Those born in Mother and Baby Homes should have right to birth certs and redress

-Compensation should also be paid to some women who were in the homes
+Recommendations: Compensation should be paid to some women who were in the homes

 The exclusion of children who were in the Tuam Home from the Residential Institutions Redress Scheme was “most egregious”, the report found.
 Photograph: Tuam Home Graveyard Committee/PA Wire